Skip to content

 The pane workspace

 The main editing area is a grid of panes.
-Each pane has tabs, and each tab is one of three kinds:
+Each pane has tabs, and each tab is one of a few kinds:

 The workspace is built around drag-and-drop.
 Most layout work is done by grabbing things and moving them, not by clicking menu items.